Gulden/gulden/doc/init.md

-Sample init scripts and service configuration for Munt-daemon
+Sample init scripts and service configuration for Gulden-daemon
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC